 They have accentuated the humanity of Jesus (and his ragtag disciples) in first century Galilee like I have never seen before.
 He starts campfires by rubbing twigs in his palms, and wraps a bloody cut on his arm after whittling branches.
 When he has not seen his mother for awhile, he scoops her high off the ground in tight bear hug.
 He sweats and dances and jokes.
 Tears seep into his eyes when he is moved by the suffering he sees or he hears awful news about his cousin John the baptizer.
 He is a Jewish man of flesh and emotion, steeped in the culture and customs of his time.

 The scenery, set design, props – it’s all well done.
 The filming reminded the hubs and I both of Masterpiece Theater’s Poldark, and the current Paramount+ show 1883; life is tenuous, always a hardship.
-The viewer can feel the heat of the sweltering dessert and the chill of residing in a hovel of mud/stone home.
+The viewer can feel the heat of the sweltering dessert and the chill of residing in a hovel of a mud/stone home.